cucerdariancatalin/SimplePrograms/README.md

 ### RecamanSequence

-In mathematics and computer science, the Recamán's sequence (or Recaman's sequence) is a well known sequence defined by a recurrence relation, because its elements are related to the previous elements in a straightforward way, they are often defined using recursion.
+In mathematics and computer science, the Recaman's sequence (or Recaman's sequence) is a well known sequence defined by a recurrence relation, because its elements are related to the previous elements in a straightforward way, they are often defined using recursion.

 It takes its name after its inventor Bernardo Recamán Santos (Bogotá, August 5, 1954), a Colombian mathematician.

-The Recamán's
+The Recaman's
 sequence <img src="https://wikimedia.org/api/rest_v1/media/math/render/svg/f98223b2560de036588b919037549a149aeb7eda" alt="recaman-sequence-formula">
 is defined as: